-74. Bittangabee Bay.
+75. Bittangabee Bay.
 Travel 15 km along Green Cape Road from Edrom Road, turn left at Bittangabee Bay sign.
 The camp area has covered shelter if required, with BBQs.
 Just before reaching the camp site a left turn leads to more tables, BBQs and toilets and easy access to a pretty and sheltered beach.
 A marked track, part of the Light to Light Walk, leads from the picnic area past historic ruins and through heathland if you stay on it long enough, but even the first 1 km on the section pointing to Saltwater Creek is interesting, passing over a trickling stream.
-Crested Shrike-tit, Peregrine Falcon, Eastern Reef Egret, Brown Gerygone, Tawny Frogmouth, Black-faced Monarch, Rose Robin.
+Cicadas can be deafening in Spring/Summer.
+Crested Shrike-tit, Peregrine Falcon, Superb Lyrebird, Eastern Reef Egret, Brown Gerygone, Tawny Frogmouth, Black-faced Monarch, Rose Robin.
 W. P. T. B. C.